kamalu-chioma/movietvshow-finder/README.md

 ## Conclusion
 Follow these guidelines to maintain a smooth workflow and contribute effectively to the project.
 Adherence to these rules ensures that our codebase remains organized and that all contributions are integrated seamlessly.

-###TLDR (PLEASE READ EVERYTHING ABOVE):
+###TLDR (PLEASE READ EVERYTHING ABOVE, LOL):

-Setup: Clone the repo, install dependencies, and start the server.
+- Setup: Clone the repo, install dependencies, and start the server.

-Commit Changes: Write clear commit messages with the change type and a brief summary.
+- Commit Changes: Write clear commit messages with the change type and a brief summary.

-Branching: Use main for production, dev for integration, feature branches for new features, and fix branches for fixes.
+- Branching: Use main for production, dev for integration, feature branches for new features, and fix branches for fixes.

-Updating: Regularly pull from dev to stay updated.
+- Updating: Regularly pull from dev to stay updated.

-Integration:
+- Integration:
 •	Push changes to your branch.
 •	Open a pull request to merge into dev.
 •	As the repo owner, I approve all merges to ensure quality and consistency.